 Where does Satan live?

-Satan lives in the most dangerous places; it is spread all over this planet.
+Satan lives in the most dangerous places, spreading all over this planet.
 But Satan’s home is in the area of the abode of the dead.
 In the Old Testament, the deceased’s residence is the place of the souls of the dead, both the righteous and the wicked.
 In the New Testament, the Hebrew word “Sheol” is translated as the Abode of the Dead, as is the description of Sheol in the Old and New Testaments.
 It has some similarities to Hades in Greek mythology.

 This place is underground and is like a city with gates and bars.